MicrosoftDocs/azure-dev-docs/articles/java/migration/windup.md

 ### Web console

-The WindUp Web console allows a team of users to assess and analayze applications.
+The Azure CAT Web console allows a team of users to assess and analayze applications.
 These users can be _administrators_, who configure the credentials, repositories, and proxies, and _developers_ who perform the application assessment.
 Then, the developers can share the reports with any stakeholders.